temporalio/documentation/docs/glossary.md

 ### Workflow

-A fault-oblivious stateful function that orchestrates activities.
+A fault-oblivious stateful function that orchestrates Activities.

 - A Workflow has full control over which [**Activities**](#activity) are executed, and in which order.
 - A Workflow must not affect the external world directly, only through [**Activities**](#activity).